 Build your case to deliver what the CFO is looking for:

-The proof that your proposal is the better business decision is rests on a compelling scenario comparison.
+The proof that your proposal is the better business decision rests on a compelling scenario comparison.
 Each scenario in the case predicts business costs and benefits that should follow under one course of action.
 A scenario for implementing your proposal should compare favorably to alternate scenarios, including a “Business as usual” scenario.

-Your proposal may project contributions to meeting important non financial business objectives, by lowering risk or improving branding.
+Your proposal may project contributions to meeting important non-financial business objectives, by lowering risk or improving branding.
 And, it may help meet improve product quality or customer satisfaction.
 These outcomes are legitimate and important business case benefits and therefore should be valued in tangible terms.

-CFO Criterion 4: Complete financial metrics for each scenario’s financial outcomes
+Do you provide complete financial metrics for each scenario’s financial outcomes

 Financial metrics such as return on investment (ROI), net present value (NPV), internal rate of return (IRR), and Payback period may serve as the primary decision criteria that your financial officers are looking for.
 Financial specialists often develop strong individual preferences for one or more of these metrics, based on their experience in the company and the industry.
 As a result, in pays to find out their individual views and preferences on financial metrics—before submitting your proposal.

 Cost estimates in the case should apply a single cost model to all case scenarios.
-This is because decision makers need to assure themselves firstly hat all case scenarios that all scenarios were compared fairly with each other.
+This is because decision-makers need to assure themselves firstly hat all case scenarios that all scenarios were compared fairly with each other.
 Secondly, it also shows that all relevant costs are included and only relevant costs are included.
 And, thirdly, it also shows clearly that no unpleasant cost surprises are in store, later, as proposal implementation begins.

 The business case predicts the future, after all.
 Everyone knows that predictions are based on uncertainties and that actual results will differ somewhat from your predictions.
 You cannot eliminate all uncertainty from your predictions, of course, but you can minimize risk and measure what remains.
 For an introduction to business case risk and sensitivity analysis, please see Business Case Essentials.